LimeChain/gimlet/README.md

 2. Select `Run Solana LLDB`.
 3. The extension will build and start debugging your Solana program using solana-lldb.
 4. Once everything is completed you can set and remove breakpoints in the IDE and commands will automatically run inside the terminal.
 (If you run it again you should remove current breakpoints and redo them).
+5. After you've set breakpoint you need to run the command `Re-run process launch` to launch the program again and stop at the set breakpoints.

 #### Re-run process launch command